Accelerynt-Security/AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category/README.md

 ![Zscaler_Deploy_12](Images/Zscaler_Deploy_12.png)

-Be sure to save the changes before exiting the logic app editor
+Be sure to save the changes before exiting the logic app editor.

 #